Decorating the Church:

 Dressing at the Church:

 - The St. Margaret Room is the Bride's Room and functions as a dressing room for the bride and female members of the wedding party.
 It is available to the Bridal Party two hours prior to the scheduled time of the wedding.
-So, for a 12:30 PM wedding, it is available at 10:30 AM.
-For a 6:30 PM wedding, it is available at 4:30 PM (keeping in mind that the 4 PM Saturday Mass is still in progress at 4:30, so parking may be problematic).
+So, for a 12:30 PM wedding, it is available at 10:00 AM.
+For a 6:30 PM wedding, it is available at 4:00 PM (keeping in mind that the 4 PM Saturday Mass may make parking problematic).

 - There is no such facility for the gentlemen, who must arrive at the Church already dressed.
 They may quietly await the beginning of the liturgy in the sacristy (the vesting room of the clergy).